 FactInternetSales[DayDue] = LOOKUPVALUE ( DimDate[EnglishDayNameOfWeek], DimDate[DateKey], FactInternetSales[DueDateKey] )

-Apply USERELATIONSHIP to RELATEDTABLE
+Applying USERELATIONSHIP to RELATEDTABLE

 DimDate[OrderSales] = SUMX ( RELATEDTABLE( FactInternetSales ), FactInternetSales[SalesAmount] )

-You can always rewrite RELATEDTABLE by using CALCULATETABLE.
+RELATEDTABLE can always be rewritten using CALCULATETABLE.

 DimDate[OrderSales] = SUMX ( CALCULATETABLE( FactInternetSales ), FactInternetSales[SalesAmount] )